iqbwl/another-minima-x/_posts/2025-11-30-markdown-styling-guide.md

 # Markdown Styling Guide

-This post demonstrates the GitHub-style markdown rendering included in the Iqbwl Jekyll Theme.
+This post demonstrates the GitHub-style markdown rendering included in the Another Minima X Jekyll Theme.

 ## Headings